aderlanrm/SheetSwitcher/README_EN.md

 ## Overview

-The **SheetSwitcher** extension allows you to automatically switch between sheets in Qlik Sense, with time control features, visual effects, full screen mode, and complete interface customization.
+The **SheetSwitcher** extension allows you to automatically switch between sheets in Qlik Sense or navigate to a specific configured link, with time control features, F11 fullscreen simulation, and complete interface customization.

 ### 💯 Universal Compatibility